 The focus of Danaë’s gaze is linked by the gold embroidery at the edge of the cloud that hovers at the top of the panel.
 Viewers with a knowledge of Ovid’s Metamorphoses would understand that we are witnessing Zeus, the king of the Olympian gods, rape Danaë in the guise of a shower of gold.
 The story goes that Danaë’s father, the king of Argus, was told by a prophecy that his daughter would have a child who would kill him, and so locks her up in a tall tower.
 As towers were no barrier to Zeus, Danaë gave birth to the hero Perseus nine months later.

-A scene like this might be familiar, or even overly familiar, to viewers today—female nudes in mythological guises became very common in European art from the early 16th century onwards, and the naked bodies of goddesses like Venus, Diana, and the three Graces are common sights in major art museums globally.
+A scene like this might be familiar, or even overly familiar, to viewers today—female nudes in mythological guises became very common in European art from the early sixteenth century onwards, and the naked bodies of goddesses like Venus, Diana, and the three Graces are common sights in major art museums globally.

 However, in the Renaissance, these large-scale images of erotic female nudes were a new fashion, one that had to be carefully justified and kept away from the wrong kind of eyes.
 Diane Wolfthal (who contributes to the exhibition’s catalogue) pointed out in her important book Images of Rape: The Heroic Tradition and Its Alternatives that underlying these beautiful images of lissom goddesses, stretched out on the culture for our visual enjoyment, were disturbing ideas about sexual violence that reflected a profoundly misogynistic culture.